 I’d come in September.
 The weather is often beautiful.
 It’s really quiet here and on the lake.
 The water’s warm enough for swimming and water sports.

 Rice Lake is known as a great multi-species fishery, which do you feel is most of your guest’s favorite fish to target?
-And why is that species so popular?

 In June the favourite is bluegill.
 It’s mostly Americans and it’s popular as it’s delicious and easy to catch.
 Walleye is also a favourite again because it’s delicious.
 Bass is a favourite in the summer as it’s just fun to catch.
 Most bass fishermen practice catch and release.

 Which is the most challenging fish to catch in your lake?
-And why is that species so challenging?

 I think muskie is the most challenging as there aren’t a lot of them.
 They’re great fun though as they put up a great fight.